abhinayraj1226/Django-Project/README.md

 # Django-Project

-#List of Django Project using mysql, templates- bootstrap
+#List of Django Project using mysql, bootstrap